colenelson05/MiniWorld-coding/README.md

 import math
 from gym import spaces
-from ..miniworld import MiniWorldEnv, Room from ..entity import ImageFrame, Box, MeshEnt, Ball, Key
+from ..miniworld import MiniWorldEnv, Room from ..entity import ImageFrame, Box, MeshEnt, Ball, Key #acts as all needed objects.

 class FourRooms(MiniWorldEnv):
     """
     Classic four rooms environment.
-    The agent must reach the red box to get a reward.
+    The agent must reach the any object to get a reward
     """

     def __init__(self, **kwargs):